 Let the gardening begin!
 I have some seedlings started, and all I had to mark them with was popsicle sticks and a permanent marker.
 It was not very pretty.
 I always wanted to have pretty garden markers, so I decided to make my own.
-Not only did I figure out a gorgeous way to DIY Garden Markers, but I did it for cheap!
+Not only did I figure out a gorgeous way to DIY Garden Markers, but it was fun too!
 Follow along with me and I will share where I got my supplies for cheap and how I made them.

 First, you may need to go shopping to pick up a couple of items.
 I got almost everything I needed from the Dollar Tree.
 The beautiful baker’s twine you see in the photo, yep that’s from DT!
 I have used that twine for many of my projects.
 It’s a personal favorite.
 If you can’t find this twine you can substitute with regular twine.
 Check out more Dollar Tree gardening supplies, I made a list!